-The True Costs of Owning a Car
+The True Costs of Owning a Car in BC

 When you first got your driver’s license, your mom and dad probably warned you that driving is expensive.
 It’s a huge cost that many teens incur before they have even moved out of the house.

 Before the reality of learning how to cook for themselves and doing their own laundry kicks in, the cost of owning a vehicle usually hits teenagers right in the bank account before they are even done high school.

 Whether it meant paying back our parents for gas money, or saving up cash from our part-time jobs in order to buy a clunker, cars became expensive as soon as we learned how to drive them.
 Most of us justify the costs because the convenience of owning our own cars is simply unbeatable in many places, Victoria being one of them.

 Flash forward to a couple of decades later and vehicle costs really start to add up!
 Here is a closer look at the true cost of owning a vehicle these days, and a few suggestions on where you can save $$$:

 If you don’t have enough money to buy a car or truck outright upfront, you’ll be faced with having to finance or lease a vehicle, the cost of which can get insane if you’re not buying something within your budget.